-UWF Related Works Cumulative Evaluation Study Area for Non Volant Mammals Justification for the Study Area Extents Otter: Watercourse crossing locations plus 600m in either direction Elements (or Other Projects or Activities) which may Badger and Others: 100m around and incorporating UWF Related Works construction works area. cause cumulative effects to Non-Volant Mammals with UWF Related Works.
+UWF Related Works Cumulative Evaluation Study Area for Non Volant Mammals Justification for the Study Area Extents Otter: Watercourse crossing locations plus 600m in either direction The study area is doubled to identify those Other Elements (or Other Projects or Activities) which may Badger and Others: 100m around and incorporating UWF Related Works construction works area. cause cumulative effects to Non-Volant Mammals with UWF Related Works.